Opty-Fi/team-defi-adapters/cli.md

 Options:
---token            required <address> the address of token --riskprofile      required <string>  risk profile --strategyprovider required <address> the address of strategyProvider --isdefault        required <bool>    get default strategy or not --network          optional <string>  name of the network provider (default: hardhat)
+--token            required <address> the address of token --rpcode           required <number>  the code of risk profile --strategyprovider required <address> the address of strategyProvider --isdefault        required <bool>    get default strategy or not --network          optional <string>  name of the network provider (default: hardhat)